-Note 12 - Employee Stock-Based Compensation Plans
+Note 13 - Employee Stock Based Compensation Plans

-Eligible employees of the Company participate in several of the Ultimate Parent's equity-based stock compensation plans.
+Eligible employees of the Company participate in several of the Ultimate Parent's stock-based compensation plans.
 The Ultimate Parent accounts for stock-based compensation in accordance with the accounting guidance for equity-based awards.
-This accounting guidance requires measurement of compensation cost for equity-based awards at fair value and recognition of compensation cost over the service period, net of estimated forfeitures.
+This accounting guidance requires measurement of compensation cost for stock-based awards at fair value and recognition of compensation cost over the service period, net of estimated forfeitures.

-Deferred Stock Awards
+Deferred Restricted Stock Units

-The Ultimate Parent has made deferred stock awards pursuant to several equity-based compensation plans.
-The plans provide for the deferral of a portion of certain key employees' discretionary compensation with awards made in the form of restricted common stock or in the right to receive unrestricted shares of common stock in the future ("restricted stock units" or "RSUs").
-Awards under these plans are generally subject to vesting over time contingent upon continued employment and to restrictions on sale, transfer or assignment until the end of a specified period, generally two to eight years from date of grant.
+The Ultimate Parent has granted deferred stock awards pursuant to several stock-based compensation plans.
+The plans provide for the deferral of a portion of certain employees' long-term incentive compensation with awards made in the form of restricted common stock or in the right to receive unrestricted shares of common stock in the future.
+Awards under these plans are generally subject to vesting over time contingent upon continued employment and to restrictions on sale, transfer or assignment until the end of a specified period, generally one to four years from date of grant.
 All or a portion of an award may be canceled if employment is terminated before the end of the relevant restriction period.
 All or a portion of a vested award also may be canceled in certain limited situations, including termination for cause during the relevant restriction period.
 Recipients of deferred stock awards generally have voting rights and receive dividend equivalents.
 The Ultimate Parent determines the fair value of restricted stock units based on the grant date fair value of its common stock, measured as the volume-weighted average price on the date of grant.